 We’d been sauntering along a rutted dirt road by this time.
 I’d tired of trying to keep up.
 We were both evidently lost in our thoughts with nothing to say.
 The road, if you can call it that, entered an overgrown field and slumped down to a cluster of dilapidated outbuildings huddled around a collapsed barn.
 Further below what appeared to be an abandoned farmhouse squatted by the road.
 Brother William slackened his pace.

 I managed to reach his side so as to see the color recede from his face.
 Was it weariness or exhaustion?
-He sprang forward again with renewed vigor, veering right onto an overgrown footpath, fighting his way down the hillside.
+He sprang forward again with renewed vigor, veering right onto an overgrown footpath, leading us down the hillside.
 He pushed aside the field grass like a swimmer, I in his wake.
 Breathing heavily from our labored hike, we stumbled into a cleared space and rested, he with his hands on his knees like a baseball infielder and I ramrod straight, back arched, nose pointing skyward.